isabelsanmartin/Phylogenetics-Workshop-Chamela/Introduction.md

 ## Launching RevBayes with a bash file

 Finally, we can use a bash file if we are running the script within a cluster.
 Below, is an example of a bash file to run the `Intro.Rev` script in RevBayes.
 Because we are running in a cluster, we need to include a command for the output to be saved.
-You can find this script `myScript-cluster.sh` in the `Intro` folder.
+You can find this script `myScript-cluster.sh` in the `INTRO` folder.

 ```
 #!/bin/bash